lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

     Lennard-Jones potential (i.e. the term :math:`\propto r^{-12}`) is associated
     with the Pauli exclusion principle.
 The attractive part (i.e. the term in :math:`\propto - r^{-6}`)
-    is linked with the van der Waals forces.
+    is linked with the London dispersion forces.

 ..  container:: justify